ppareit/flycheck-pdflatex/README.md

               :repo "ppareit/flycheck-pdflatex"))
 ```

+If this package gets updated, you then can pull in the latest changes with `M-x straight-pull-all` or `M-x straight-pull-package` and restart emacs.

 ## Usage

 To use `flycheck-pdflatex`, simply open a TeX/LaTeX file in Emacs and start Flycheck mode. `flycheck-pdflatex` will automatically be used to check the syntax of your file.